 a) Commentary- and opinion papers refering to other published articles in the UV4Plants Bulletin or elsewhere, including responses to earlier articles in this section. b) Presentation of new ideas or hypotheses for open debate. c) Opinions on science policy and other broader issues affecting research or reseachers working on the responses of plants to UV radiation.
 Peer reviewed.Reviewed by section editor. d) Short reports from participants on the highlights from major conferences, workshops and similar events.

-Tutorials on methods and protocols used in research on the responses of plants to UV-radiation, even if not specific to this type of research.
-Usually step-by-step and complete enough to be used as "recipies".
+a) Artcles on experimental and data analysis methods of interest for UV researchers. b) Tutorials on methods and protocols used in research on the responses of plants to UV-radiation, even if not specific to this type of research.
+Usually step-by-step and complete enough to be used as "recipies". c) Articles about reproducibility of research, including check lists. d) Codes of conduct for research and reporting of research.
+Peer reviewed.

 Doctoral thesis abstracts